These examples illustrate how to build powerful and flexible health dashboards by using DQL to slice and dice all Davis reported problems and events.

 false

-This example shows how to calculate the mean time necessary to resolve all the reported problems by summarizing the delta between start and end of each problem over time.
+This example shows you how to calculate the mean time that was needed to resolve all the reported problems by summarizing the delta between start and end of each problem over time.

 dt.davis.problems